 For the full report click here

-► "Global Leaders in Management" series: The Sabancı University School of Management hosted an event with The Coca-Cola Company CEO Muhtar Kent as the keynote speaker
+► "Global Leaders in Management" series: The Sabancı Business School hosted an event with The Coca-Cola Company CEO Muhtar Kent as the keynote speaker

-Held on Monday, October 3rd, the conference was hosted by Sabancı University School of Management Dean, Professor Nakiye Boyacıgiller.
+Held on Monday, October 3rd, the conference was hosted by Sabancı Business School Dean, Professor Nakiye Boyacıgiller.
 Also attending were Sabancı University Board of Trustees Chair Güler Sabancı and President Professor Nihat Berker.

 Muhtar Kent’s discussion points included ‘globalization and the private sector’, ‘the changing role of the private sector’, ‘new rules in competition’, and ‘the significance of globalization trends for the youth and its possible impact on their future plans’.
 Arguing that the world needed a strong engine for growth right now, Kent said that if China appears to be slowing, that did not bode well for a quick global recovery.
 Kent added that North America and Western Europe were in for a long and mixed recovery, this being less so for Eastern Europe and for many of the “crisis unaware” in parts of Latin America, Africa, and Central and South Asia.Muhtar Kent continued, “Whether it's a financial crisis, or a geopolitical crisis, or an energy crisis, or an environmental crisis - turbulence will be the new norm throughout this decade.
 And that's not necessarily a bad thing, either.
 I believe that for every headwind we confront there’s an equally powerful tailwind to be ridden.
 The trick is finding it.”